H3m0rv1ch1/spookify-ai-The-void/README.md

 ### For Developers
 - The app is designed to work with OpenRouter API
-- Compatible with multiple AI models (GPT-4, Claude, Gemini, etc.)
+- Compatible with multiple AI models for image generation
 - Easy to swap AI providers by changing the API endpoint
 - No API keys are included in this repository